phrocker/JangoWave/README.md

 It is important that the zookeeper list be an accessible IP.
 For example, if you are hosting on fluo-uno you may want to set your fluo uno hostname to 0.0.0.0 or an accessible adapter with an IP that will be accessible by the containers.

+### Where are my graphs?

+If you are running the demo app the graphs, up on ingest, take some time to populate.
+Background tasks are launched in celery that auto-update the backing cache.
+As a result it may take a bit of time after ingest to begin seeing metadata and metrics populated.
+Data that is ingested will be immediately queryable.